n-lp/Normal/Script/README.md

 11. EXT.
 SKY TO STREET - DAY

 Stella is flying very fast on her broom.
-She passes in front of the school bus in a rush, turns and waves with an apollogetic face.
+She passes in front of the school bus in a rush, turns and waves with an apologetic face.

 12. INT.
 STELLA'S CLASS - DAY